 Councils must tackle the financial challenge of empty homes – before it’s too late

 For decades, long-term empty properties have been a social and economic issue for local councils, but in recent years, the problem has worsened considerably.
-Since 2016, the number of empty homes has increased by over a third, while other figures suggest 500,000 residential properties are sitting empty across the UK.
+Since 2016, the number of empty homes has increased by a third while other figures suggest 500,000 residential properties are sitting empty across the UK.

 There are several contributing factors – and it’s not solely down to property developers creating a surplus of luxury apartments as many assume (although this is of course a factor).
 Many homes have become derelict and uninhabitable as the owners don’t have the funds to regenerate them, or permission to redevelop them falls through.
 And for some property investors, the costs of letting – including repairs and administration – can outweigh the income gained in rent, meaning they leave homes empty while waiting for the market value to increase.